PennyLaneAI/pennylane/doc/introduction/returns.rst

   PennyLane is compatible with.
 * Use of stacking and squeezing presents performance bottlenecks.

-The changes made in PennyLane version 0.30 address the challenges above.
+The changes made in version 0.30 of PennyLane address the challenges above.
 However, existing users may experience breaking changes or issues when upgrading their PennyLane version.

 .. _Troubleshooting: